 Bekah’s Kitchen – The Friday afternoon cooking session has restarted run by Bekah and Josh as a targeted six-week project for those under 18 (or still in sixth form college).
 Participation is by invitation-only.

 We will continue to monitor and review the situation and are looking forward to seeing everyone in person as soon as it is safe to do so.

-Please note that the general Rendezvous phone number is not currently taking answerphone messages but you can contact the team by phone or email using the numbers and forms on the relevant service pages – go to our main young people page to see all of them.
+Remember, you can contact the team by phone or email using the numbers and forms on the relevant service pages – go to our main young people page to see all of them.